almedso/yocto-bsp-documentation/docs/machines/rigoletto.tt.rst

 ============

 *rigoletto* is based on the RIOTBOARD from NXP/Freescale without any graphics.
-The board contains an IMX6 Single Core, i.e. it is an armv7af architecture
+The board contains an IMX6 Single Core, i.e. it is an armv7af architecture.

+Rigoletto is the protagonist of the opera Rigoletto from Verdi.

 References COTS Board